stiegerb/cmgtools-lite/TTHAnalysis/python/plotter/tHq-multilepton/signal_extraction/limit-plots/README.md

 # tHq limit plotting

-*TO BE UPDATED*

 Use the workspaces produced in the previous step and the `extract_signal_scalings.py` script to produce the csv files with cross section and branching fraction scalings for each model (`br_scalings_K6.csv`, `xsbr_scalings_K6.csv`).
-The `signal_scalings.ipynb` jupyter notebook then multiplies the scale factors with the SM cross sections and BR's to produce csv files with the actual cross sections.
-These, together with the limit files, are used in the `limits.ipynb` notebook to produce a final csv file containing the cross section times BR limits used in the plot.
+The `process_xsec_scalings.py` script turns these into .csv files with actual cross sections.

-The plotting is done in the `plot_xs_limits.py` script.
+The plotting is done in the `plotLimits.py` and `plotNLLScans.py` scripts, which take .json configuration files as input.
 Note that this requires `matplotlib`, `scipy`, `seaborn`, and `jupyter` libraries to be installed.

 ## Installation